-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. group discussion to evaluate the social and environmental impacts on the different fuel mix strategies for electricity generation.
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. group discussion to evaluate the social and environmental impacts on the different fuel mix strategies for electricity generation.
 In the project, students prepare a proposal on renewable energy system or smart technology and energy efficiency.
 They integrate and apply the knowledge and techniques acquired in the course, transform their design ideas of utilising renewable energy, or to enhance the efficiency of an electrical system into the production of a prototype and a project report.
 Apart from the application of course knowledge and skills, students demonstrate analytical skills and critical thinking skills through the project.
 They also practise self-management and collaborative skills during the process of project management).